adrielmoraes/Meu-Doutor/replit.md

 ### Email & Notifications
 - Resend (transactional email service for admin notifications and email verification)
-- SendGrid (optional, as an alternative email provider)

 ### Monitoring
 - Sentry (for error tracking and performance monitoring)